 "There are so many life lessons in team sports."

-Most of those 15 stayed on the South Side after they grew up too.
+Most of those 15 stayed on the South Side after they grew up, too.
 So when I was a kid, I was surrounded by aunts, uncles, cousins, and some really close neighbors.
 There were a lot of us.
-When we would get together and play football, we'd have enough for 2 teams.
-We'd play softball and we'd have enough for 2 teams.
+When we would get together and play football, we'd have enough for two teams.
+We'd play softball and we'd have enough for two teams.
 That's how many kids we had growing up and getting together and hanging out in the neighborhood and playing games.

 "When I was little, there weren't sports for girls in high school.
 So knowing that I probably wouldn’t have the opportunity to play sports like the boys did, my parents were always encouraging me to go out and play where I could.
 My mom would say, ‘Well, you don't need to help with the dishes, you can go out and play.’

 In fact, I didn't really know about this because my mom never talked about it, but one of her cousins told me that my mom was a really great softball player back in her day.

 She was great at it, but she had to sneak out of the house to play because my grandmother forbid it.
 Now I think that's why my mom supported my desire to play so much.